HaplyHaptics/Haply-API-Java/Haply_API_Java_V0_2/examples/README.md

 to handle peripheries such as potentiometers and LEDs.
 Since we are coding here only in Processing, there is a different methodology that must be used.
-As a note perifery implimentation does not come natively with Processing, all code to do this comes from the hAPI.
+As a note perifery implimentation does not come natively with Processing, all code to do this comes from the Haply API.

 To initialize the sensor, two lines of code must be added.
 The first comes before any of the loops, and creates an array into which we'll